 The baking time will depend on your oven or square baking pan used.
 Take care not to overcook them or the texture of the brownies won't be fudgy.

-Leave the brownies in the pan to cool down completely on a wire rack before lifting them from the pan and slicing them.
+Leave the brownies in the pan to cool down completely on a wire rack before lifting and slicing them from the pan.
 Store any leftover brownies, at room temperature or in the fridge in an airtight container for up to a week.

-Top tip - Leftover brownie pieces and be chopped and added to homemade ice cream.
+Top tip - Leftover brownie pieces and be chopped and used in this black forest ice cream.